gusafr/midora-solid-ai/README.md

 	```
 3. Open `http://localhost:8000` in your browser to explore the docs.

-See [DOCKER.md](DOCKER.md) for production builds, deployment options, and CI/CD integration.
+See [Docker Setup](docker.md) for production builds, deployment options, and CI/CD integration.

 ### Option 2: Local Python Environment
 1. Clone the repository: